reubenscratton/oaknut/docs/intro.md

 building out the remaining APIs and UI widgetry that modern app developers expect to be available.

+Oaknut is extremely lightweight.
+The whole source code is compiled into each app.
+It may switch to a precompiled and/or dynamic library form at a later date but at this early stage it's convenient to work with this way.
+Some lesser-used parts are opt-in via preprocessor definitions, e.g. `OAKNUT_WANT_CAMERA`.

 #### Threading
 Oaknut apps are based on a simple event model.
 The application implements `App::main()` whose job is to set a root ViewController on the global Window object.
 After that